maddiethedinosaur/funnydiehaha/fancy.md

 ## Marxist Internet Archive's "Short List for Beginners":

-* 1845: Theses on Feuerbach [read]
+* 1845: Theses on Feuerbach by Karl Marx [I read this one already]
-* 1849: Wage-Labor and Capital
+* 1849: Wage-Labor and Capital by Karl Marx
-* 1846: The German Ideology
+* 1846: The German Ideology by Karl Marx
-* 1847: Principles of Communism
+* 1847: Principles of Communism by Friedrich Engels
-* 1848: The Communist Manifesto
+* 1848: The Communist Manifesto by Karl Marx
-* 1859: A Contribution to the Critique of Political Economy (Preface)
+* 1859: A Contribution to the Critique of Political Economy (Preface) by Karl Marx
-* 1867: Capital (Chapter One)
+* 1867: Capital (Chapter One) by Karl Marx
-* 1871: The Civil War in France
+* 1871: The Civil War in France by Karl Marx
-* 1875: Critique of the Gotha Programme
+* 1875: Critique of the Gotha Programme by Karl Marx
-* 1880: Socialism: Utopian and Scientific
+* 1880: Socialism: Utopian and Scientific by Friedrich Engels
-* 1886: Ludwig Feuerbach and the End of Classical German Philosophy
+* 1886: Ludwig Feuerbach and the End of Classical German Philosophy by Friedrich Engels

 ## Lenin: